NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/FEM.rst

 #.
 Analysis Script.
 This shall be left blank by default.
 Advanced users of OpenSees who have their preferred analysis script and wish to provide their own damping model can give it here.
 If this option is provided, the user in their script should use the variables **numStep** and **dt**.

 A default transient analysis script is run with these inputs.
-It is built for Version 3.0.0+ of OpenSees and uses a divide and conquer algorithm to overcome convergence issues.
+It is built for Version 3.0.0+ of OpenSees and uses a divide-and-conquer algorithm to overcome convergence issues.
 This new algorithm does not work for every nonlinear problem.
 The actual analysis command that is created based on the defaults is the following:

 .. code-block:: none